gomez413/front-end-coding-standards/html.md

 ```

 ### IMAGE FORMATS
 Know the pros/cons of each image format and use whatever best suits your needs.
-In general at Blink we use:
+In general we use:
 * .jpg
 * .png
 * .svg